A-DW/DareUnzip/README.md

 - Timezone and locale settings
 - System uptime
 - Networking interfaces, IP Address, and MAC addresses
-- Wi-Fi SSID  (placeholder)
+- Wi-Fi/Ethernet SSID (if available)
 - OS name, architecture and kernel version
 - CPU info and usage
 - Memory (total, used, free)
 - Disk partitions and usage
 - Top 10 running processes by memory
-- Environment variables
+- Environment variables (first 15, truncated for readability)
+- Detailed network information (all interfaces and addresses)
 - Firewall status (placeholder)

-Wehn running, the script will promtp the user to choose whether to display MAC address information before showing the system information table.
+When running, the script will prompt the user to choose whether to display MAC address information before showing the system information table.

 ## Architecture